 Prosthetics Technician Schools

 Health issues or physically traumatic events may cause individuals to require the services of an orthotist, podiatrist or prosthetist.
 Learn about education programs that could prepare you to assist these professionals as a prosthetics technician.
 Get info on certification options.
-Schools offering Allied Health degrees can also be found in these popular choices.

 You can become a prosthetic technician by completing a certificate or associate degree program in the field.
 See what these programs cover, how they will prepare you for a career, and where they can be found in the article below.